-A common hurdle many design teams face, especially in large, distributed organisations, is having the latest up to date assets and styles available on-demand.
-Having access to these assets is one piece of the puzzle, while understanding when they’ve been updated and having a simple path for updating is yet another.
+A common hurdle many design teams face, especially in large, distributed organizations, is having the latest up-to-date assets and styles available on demand.
+Having access to these assets is one piece of the puzzle, while understanding when they’ve been updated, and having a simple path for updating is yet another.

 Cloud documents and linked assets

-Adobe XD’s cloud file system makes it easy to create a centralised record of UI elements, character styles, colours and more.
+Adobe XD’s cloud file system makes it easy to create a centralized record of UI elements, character styles, colors and more.
 These cloud files can be imported directly into any XD document’s asset panel for use across project files.
-Updates made to the source document appear in any file making use of that library and can be updated with a click.
+Updates made to the source document appear in any file making use of that library, and can be updated with a click.

 Using a cloud document as a library is easy.
-With your colours, character styles and components saved in an XD Cloud document, simply open a new XD file.
-At the top of the assets panel, click the “+” icon.
+With your colors, character styles, and components saved in an XD Cloud document, simply open a new XD file.
+At the top of the assets panel, click on the “+” icon.

-If at any time you don’t wish to receive updates or want to disconnect a component from the source, right clicking it in the asset panel and selecting “Make Local Component” will remove the connection.
+If at any time you don’t wish to receive updates, or want to disconnect a component from the source, right clicking on it in the asset panel and selecting “Make Local Component” will remove the connection.

-Creative Cloud Libraries can be shared across team members and accessed from several Creative Cloud applications.
-To access Creative Cloud Libraries in XD, click the Library icon in the asset panel or “File > Open CC Libraries”.
+Creative Cloud Libraries can be shared across team members, and accessed from several Creative Cloud applications.
+To access Creative Cloud Libraries in XD, click on the Library icon in the asset panel, or “File > Open CC Libraries”.

-With the library created, assets like colours, graphics and more can be added to the library to be shared across applications and files.
+With the library created, assets like colors, graphics, and more can be added to the library to be shared across applications and files.

 As assets are updated in the library, changes apply automatically to your elements on canvas.
 However, you can unlink a graphic asset at any time by right clicking and selecting “Unlink Graphic”.